debakarr/Road_to_IoT/README.md

 ### Designing Idea of the Product

 This repository contains 3 Products altogether.
-Title for each of them is "Home Automation using MQTT", "Visualizing the temperature and Humadity using gauge and chart", and "Server room critical temperature notifier".
+Title for each of them is "Home Automation using MQTT", "Visualizing the temperature and humidity using gauge and chart", and "Server room critical temperature notifier".

 ***